elgs/leanweb/README.md

 The `update` method provides a convenient way to update the DOM when the model changes.
 You should feel free to use old way to update DOM.
-The `update` just makes life a little easier. `update` takes `rootNode` as parameter, which allows you to specifiy which DOM element to start with.
+The `update` just makes life a little easier. `update` takes `rootNode` as parameter, which allows you to specify which DOM element to start with.
 The default value is the current`shadowRoot`.

 LWElement will call update in the following scenarios:
-1. after all `lw` directively are initially bound to DOM;
+1. after all `lw` directives are initially bound to DOM;
 2. after `lw-on:` event is fired;
 3. after `lw-model` change is fired;